rjeschke/neetlisp/README.md

 Somewhere between alpha and beta, there's a lot of stuff missing.

 # How?
 Clone from github and run ant.
 This will open up the Java SWING neetlisp REPL.
+You may also have a look at src/neetlisp/nlsp for some neetlisp code.

+# Features?
+There's some hardcore coding action going on to make neetlisp feature complete.
+What I got so far is:

+* Neat REPL with rainbow-braces
+* Reader macros, macros, fns
+* basic sequence stuff
+* lazy sequences (not 100% complete, about 20% I think)
+* Unoptimized bytecode compilation
+* Lexical scoping (closures)
+* Very basic SWANK implementation (emax-rex) with just connect and eval

+Missing/TODO/thoughts:

+* loop/recur, tail-calls, lazy-seq
+* Improved sequence implementation (Java-side and nlsp-api)
+* More sanity checks
+* Optimizing compiler
+* Java interop?
+* More API stuff
+* Maps and sets
+* Improve SWANK
+* Create neetlisp-mode
+* More detailed doc-strings
+* Code cleanups (especially the compiler section)
+* ...

 # REPL
 Keybindings: